ibm-cloud-docs/watsonxdata/account_scope.md

 An **Account‑scoped** tag that is displayed next to the **Welcome** heading in the {{site.data.keyword.lakehouse_short}} interface indicates that the watsonx.data instance is restricted to a single IBM Cloud account.
 Users can see and access resources that belong only to the same IBM Cloud account the instance is tied to.

-When an instance is deleted, the account level components such as catalogs, databases, and buckets are not removed.
-They remain fully accessible from any other instance within the same account and region.
+When an instance is deleted in {{site.data.keyword.lakehouse_short}}, the account level components such as catalogs, databases, and buckets are not removed.
+These componenets remain fully accessible to any other instance within the same account and region.
+However, if a catalog-bucket pair is assigned to an engine within any instance in the same account, that catalog cannot be deleted until the association is removed.

+For account-scoped resources, only one catalog can be designated as the ACL (Access Control List) catalog.
+The catalog names and bucket names must also be unique across all instances in that account.
+For example, if a catalog named `test_1` exists in any instance within account A, no other catalog in that account can be created with the same name.

 **Requirements**: